EERA-Edinburgh/eera-edinburgh.github.io/_pages/doh-ont-workshop2.md

 ## Overview

-This workshop is designed to provide practical training in the generation of whole genome sequences of Foot-and-Mouth Disease Virus (FMDV)using the Oxford Nanopore sequencing platform.
+This workshop is designed to provide practical training in data science, epidemiology and the generation of whole genome sequences of Foot-and-Mouth Disease Virus (FMDV) using the Oxford Nanopore sequencing platform.

 <br>